RezvaniMahdi/Laravel--OnlinePublishingPlatform-/README.md

 this project is like medium website.

-on this project we have 2 types of users
+on this project we have two types of users

 first normal user that can do :